onyxring/orcsCharacter/README.md

  The comparable vanilla code is significantly longer and is expressed as a slightly shorter version of the previous `combineAllBagsOfGoldVanilla()` example.

-### Installation

-Installation is a snap.
-Just paste the content from one of the "complete" files (either "orcsCharacter.standalone.js", or the smaller "orcsCharacter.standalone.min.js") into the top of your SheetWorker code and you're ready.

 ### A PC by any other name...

 "PC" isn't a very unique name in RPGs and the chance for collision with one of your own variable names is high.
 It's not a problem.
 Just copy the content of the `pc` variable before you assign it in your own code: